pkassar/my-CV/README.md

 ## A little bit of story

  After graduating from the university of Edinburgh I decided to follow my passion and work in the music industry.
 By helping out at small london based electronic music label I learned about different aspects of creating and releasing music.
-I later interned at a Management Agency artists to learn more about the industry and help artists develop their careers .
+I later interned at a Management Agency artists to learn more about the industry and help artists develop their careers.
  After taking some time to think about the next steps I realised I was looking for a more challenging roles that involved technical abilities and growth prospect.

 I discovered and started loving coding.
 I embarked on the journey that is [Makers Academy](http://www.makersacademy.com/): a 12 week intense course that gave me the tools to learn code.
 I have learnt various programming languages: Javascript, Ruby.
 As well as good code practice: TDD, OOP